lhr-solar/Controls/Docs/source/Drivers/CANBus.rst

 ======================

 The microcontroller's CAN hardware block includes three sending and three receiving mailboxes, which act as a small queue of CAN messages.
-When writing, the driver will write directly to the write mailboxes, as long as they aren't full, blocking otherwise.
+The driver will write directly to the write mailboxes as long as they aren't full, and will block otherwise.

-The recieve mailboxes are constantly emptied (by the CAN recieve interrupt) into a software queue in the BSP layer, in order to deepen the queue (we recieve a lot of messages).
+The receive mailboxes are constantly emptied (by the CAN recieve interrupt) into a software queue in the BSP layer in order to deepen the queue (we recieve a lot of messages).
 When reading, the driver will read directly from a software queue in the BSP layer.
-It will return an error if the queue is empty and it is a non-blocking read, otherwise it will block on a driver-layer semaphore, waiting to be woken up.
+A non-blocking read will return an error if the queue is empty.
+A blocking read will block on a driver-layer semaphore, to be woken up when data is avilable.
 Everytime the BSP software queue is posted to, a receive interrupt signals to a driver-layer semaphore that a message has been received.
-This allows for any waiting tasks to be woken up and read the message.
+This allows any waiting tasks to wake up and read the message.
 This is done since tasks that read and write CAN messages don't usually have anything else to do while waiting, which makes blocking fairly efficient.